 Ben Pearce, Trustee

 Ben has a BA Hons from the University of Warwick and an MSc from LSE, where he won the 2004 Titmuss Prize for outstanding achievement in social policy.
-Ben was previously an Interim Board member of the Antwerp Arms Association in Tottenham – which saved a historic pub by creating ‘community shares’.
+Ben was previously an Interim Board member of the Antwerp Arms Association, which saved a historic pub by creating ‘community shares’.
 Ben is a Trustee of the BGI who run the National Videogame Museum in Sheffield, and is on the Advocacy Committee for the Society for the Protection of Ancient Buildings (SPAB).
 He is also on the Board of the Culture, Health and Wellbeing Alliance (CHWA).
-As well as helping GEM thrive, Ben is proud to have the chance to be part of the Board in order to support museums and the wider heritage sector to bring more of their amazing offers out into communities – to work together to benefit wider health and wellbeing.
+As well as helping GEM thrive, Ben is proud to be a Member of GEM, and to help to support museums and the wider heritage sector to bring more of their amazing work out into communities, working together to benefit wider health and wellbeing.

 Sarah Cowie, Trustee